codecrafters-io/build-your-own-kafka/stage_descriptions/base-04-nc5.md

 Each API supports multiple versions to allow schemas to evolve over time.
 Here's how API versioning works:

 - Requests use the `request_api_version` header field to specify which version they're using.
-- Responses must always use the same version as the request.
+- Responses use the same version as the request when that version is supported.
 For example, a `Produce Request (Version: 3)` should receive a `Produce Response (Version: 3)` back.
 - Each API's version history is independent. `Produce (Version: 10)` is unrelated to `Fetch (Version: 10)`.

 ### The `ApiVersions` API